 May 2020 – September 2022

-The Transport Infrastructure Efficiency Strategy Living Lab is a 2 year 25 party collaboration programme, partially funded by InnovateUK as part of the Transforming Construction Challenge.
-The 25 partners will work with Government, I3P and the Construction Innovation Hub to use data, identifying Modern Methods of Construction – driving down delivery times, reducing our carbon footprint and improving safety and skills for construction workers accross transport infrastructure projects.
+The Transport Infrastructure Efficiency Strategy (TIES) Living Lab is a 2-year, 25-party collaboration programme, funded through InnovateUK as part of the Transforming Construction Challenge, with co-funding by the Department for Transport (DfT).
+The 25 partners have worked with Government, I3P and the Construction Innovation Hub to use data, utilising Modern Methods of Construction, driving down delivery times, reducing carbon footprint and improving safety and skills for construction workers across transport infrastructure projects.

-Members include: NSAR Ltd, Bryden Wood Technology Ltd, Costain Ltd, Office for National Statistics, Whole Life Consultants Ltd, Accelar Ltd, Network Rail Infrastructure Ltd, Kier Construction ltd, Akerlof Ltd, X-Treme Systems Ltd, Expedition Engineering Ltd, Walker Construction Ltd, Royal Institute of Chartered Surveyors, Strategic Rail Consultants Ltd, The Manufacturing Technology Centre Ltd, Social Profit Calculator Ltd, Powercube Ltd, Department for Transport, HS2 Ltd, Transport for London, Highways England Ltd, East West Railway Company Ltd, University of Dundee, University of the West of England, University of Leeds.
-With NSAR – National Skills Academy for Rail as the Lead Party.
+The partners are: NSAR (National Skills Academy for Rail) Ltd – Lead Party, Bryden Wood Technology Ltd, Costain Ltd, Office for National Statistics, Whole Life Consultants Ltd, Accelar Ltd, Network Rail Infrastructure Ltd, Kier Construction Ltd, Akerlof Ltd, X-Treme Systems Ltd, Expedition Engineering Ltd, Walker Construction Ltd, Royal Institute of Chartered Surveyors, Strategic Rail Consultants Ltd, The Manufacturing Technology Centre Ltd, Social Profit Calculator Ltd (now known as Loop), Powercube Ltd, Department for Transport, HS2 Ltd, Transport for London, National Highways Ltd, East West Railway Company Ltd, University of Dundee, University of the West of England, University of Leeds.

-The TIES Living Lab was established, bringing together Key UK Transport Client Groups, Suppliers and Academic experts to build capability within delivery, innovation and managing construction risk.
-The Transport Infrastructure Efficiency Strategy outlines several challenges, the Living Lab aims to tackle these issues while improving integration, productivity and driving wider social benefit through major construction schemes.
-This programme will be a catalyst for cultural change, shifting focus with infrastructure delivery decision making from the cost of construction to an understanding of its whole life cycle.
+The TIES Living Lab was launched in May 2020 to bring together key UK transport clients, suppliers and academic experts to build capability in terms of delivery, innovation and managing risk.
+The Transport Infrastructure Efficiency Strategy (launched by UK Government in 2017) outlines several challenges and the Living Lab has tackled these issues whilst improving integration, productivity and driving wider social benefit through major construction schemes.
+This programme is a catalyst for cultural change, shifting focus with infrastructure delivery decision making from the cost of construction to an understanding of whole life cost and performance.

 February 2019 – April 2022